arielrova/music-eval-interface/readme.md

 7. Write a Data retrieval function
 8. Generalize the Slider-functions, i.e., the test runners can truly enter any number of parameters to test for.
+9. Generalize the song loading functions.
+10. Set up settings and generalizations for training examples

 ### Finished stuff